 After an HTTPS switch, this graph won’t always “calm down to normal” as quickly as the other graphs because before the switch most of your webpages and resources were cached.
 Googlebot does not normally “download” things that have not changed.
 If Googlebot visits a page and detects that it already has the latest version, it will not actually download the page.

 When you switch to HTTPS, all your URLs will change, and Googlebot will consider these all new resources and will need to actually download all the pages, resource files, and images it encounters on your entire domain.
-This means that there will be a great increase in the amount of data it is downloading.
+This means that there will be a great increase in the amount of data it is downloaded.
 That increase will continue for a while after a site-wide change of URLs (such as an HTTPS upgrade).

 Time spent downloading a page